 Bonus tip: chapped lips and winter are timeless frenemies, but be warned!
 Some moisturizing lip balms have ingredients that may make lip irritation worse.
 That’s why the dermatologists at Curology designed a lip balm for everyone to defend against the elements.
-It’s a no-clog, truly vegan formula that comes in 4 varieties, including unflavored original for those with sensitive lips!
+It’s a no-clog, truly vegan formula that comes in 5 varieties, including unflavored original for those with sensitive lips and a SPF 30 formula!
 Learn more about the lip balm by Curology here.

 All you have to do is hit up Curology for the easiest skincare routine — we won’t make you leave the house (or put on pants).
 Curology brings custom skincare to you by pairing you with a board-certified medical provider who can prescribe you a custom cream to treat stubborn skin concerns like acne, hyperpigmentation, or signs of aging.

 The complete set includes a hydrating cleanser and moisturizer to help your skin stay supple all year round.
 Sign up for a free trial and choose between the 3-step set or just the custom cream for $4.95 (plus tax) to cover the costs of shipping and handling.
 Cancel anytime.
 Subject to consultation.
 Subscription is required.